rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

       There is no compliant way to divide with an integer type, however here the developer explicitly:

-      * Uses a checked division function, which make sure a zero divisor is handled separately, and
+      * Uses a checked division function, which ensures a zero divisor is handled separately, and
       * Creates a divisor using :std:`std::num::NonZero`, which outsources the check for zero to the construction of that struct.